 What industry would you like your business to grow in?
-Advanced Manufacturing, Information Technology or something new and innovative?
+Advanced Manufacturing, Information Technology or something different, new and innovative?

 Why Choose New Jersey for Incorporation?